 Rarer types of bipolar disorder

 There are two other types of the disorder that are less common than bipolar I and II.
-Cyclothymic disorder involves mood swings and shifts similar to bipolar I and II, but the shifts are often less dramatic in nature.
+Cyclothymic disorder involves changes in mood and shifts similar to bipolar I and II, but the shifts are often less dramatic in nature.
 A person with cyclothymic disorder can often function normally without medication, though it may be hard.
-Over time, a person’s mood swings may develop into a diagnosis of bipolar I or II.
+Over time, a person’s changes in mood may develop into a diagnosis of bipolar I or II.

-Bipolar disorder not otherwise specified is a general category for a person who only has some bipolar symptoms.
+Bipolar disorder not otherwise specified is a general category for a person who only has some symptoms of bipolar disorder.
 These symptoms are not enough to make a diagnosis of one of the other three types.